pankajigec26/Movie_Rating_Task/README.md

     docker exec -it [containerid] /bin/bash

-#run the script , by passing movie name as an argument
+#run the script , by passing movie name as an argument, note instead of python , we would be using command python3

-    python Imdb3.py Avengers
+    python3 Imdb3.py Avengers

 #expected output